mkostanbaeva/test1/swarm.md

 The `cURL` may ask to stop listening socket at eventloop, or listen to it read-only or write-only , or read and write.
 When it says to do something new, it must forget everything talking about ever before.
 We considered a normal `cURL` - call it at the specified socket, there is some action, it calls inside these does something, and then ask to close this socket.
 Here arise problems - what you need to remember that bad to kill within a method that finds.
 It destroys the stack.

-Timer.
 When `cURL` asks eventloop create a timer, you should not forget about all the previous timers.
 Previous timers it forgets and calls only the last.

 Host- `cURL` it himself never calls, but is necessary for reasons based on the `cURL` is not multithreaded.
 Api all that it has to be guaranteed called from the same thread.
 Now because of this surfaced strange problems when working with the `cURL` in different streams within each stream was created their instance `cURL` and had frequent requests https this leads to accidental drops inside openSSL.

 ev_eventloop timer uses when requesting evtimer, when requesting to post event is used ev-async + special queue of callbacks.
 When a thread of the stream we want to call the new method then blocked list of callbacks.
 Then variant - a new event, and then write the log, and then tell it to async something do.
 Then it will call evlibev special callback in its stream that will run through all the events and all will be called in turn.

+##Especially the use of third-party libraries

 Boost_asio developers did not try to cross to `cURL`.
 The first problem - if you take the old version of `cURL`, there `cURL` could not ask eventloop create its socket or kill the socket, it has always created his avd and it passed.
 Boost library can not work with the avd and just allow to work with it, the library requires that owned it.
 Therefore boosteventlop has to create a copy of that the avd and to work with her.
 It retains all the properties of the parent, except that `cURL` does not close the socket for it.
 Need to close both avd to closed the socket.
 When `cURL` is requesting to hang some event on the socket, then evenlupe need to check what we know about this awd or see it for the first time.
 If the first time, it should duplexes it and create a boost socket.
 If you know, then take out the existing sockets created a boost socket and hang it on the event to listen.
 In later versions, we can listen to `cURL`, there are methods to create, open socket, then we can immediately create the boost socket, and `cURL` give any AVD for which can be uniquely identified the boost socket.
 This greatly simplifies things.
 Due to this, required to check implementations the boost eventloop in both cases.